WeblateOrg/weblate/docs/admin/config.rst

 Available fixes:

 ``weblate.trans.autofixes.whitespace.SameBookendingWhitespace``
-    Matches whitespace at the strt and end of the string to the source.
+    Matches whitespace at the start and end of the string to the source.
 ``weblate.trans.autofixes.chars.ReplaceTrailingDotsWithEllipsis``
     Replaces trailing dots (...) if the source string has ellipsis (…).
 ``weblate.trans.autofixes.chars.RemoveZeroSpace``